Extracting narrative signals from public discourse: a network-based approach: Formalism and method

 \paragraph{Actor subgraphs} Actor subgraphs are defined for each event subgraph.
 We define an \textit{actor node} as a node that has an incoming ARG-edge (i.e. is an argument of the predicate) within the event subgraph.
 We then compute all outgoing paths from a given actor that exist within the current event subgraph.
 The \textit{actor subgraph} is given by the subgraph induced by the set of nodes present in the kept paths.
 In Fig.~\ref{fig:amr_table}, the actor subgraphs are denoted by red boxes.
 Note that the node ``invest-01'' is both a predicate and an actor, depending on which event subgraph is considered.

 \paragraph{Narrative trace table} One central aim of this work is to make AMR representations suitable for the exploration of narratives in large textual corpora.
 Therefore, we transform the extracted graphs into a representation that can easily be queried for narrative signals like most common actors, most common actions, goals, or motives.
 We represent each event subgraph as one tabular line (or more, in the case of ``and'' or ``or'' relations), where column entries correspond to the involved predicates and actor subgraphs.
 Actor subgraphs are transformed to strings by keeping each involved node's label and concatenating them.

 The result for the example sentence can be seen in Fig.~\ref{fig:amr_table}.
 Note that we show here only a subset of the extracted columns.
-For an extensive list of columns extracted, we refer the reader to the source code documentation referenced in Sec.~\ref{sec:software}.
+For an extensive list of columns extracted, we refer the reader to the source code documentation referenced in the software availability section.
 As can be seen in Fig.~\ref{fig:amr_table}, AMR encodes ``and''-relations using an ``and''-node that catches the incoming ARG-relation and distributes it to the arguments using outgoing ``op''-edges.
 In such cases, we add rules to our translator to ensure that the graph is filtered correctly and the ARG-relations are assigned to the correct nodes.